lovexyn0827/MessMod/README.md

 - Stacktrace will be printed when the Carpet Mod is not loaded.
 If the Carpet Mod is loaded, enabling the `superSecretSetting` has the same effect.
 - A warning screen is popped when trying to open a survival with MessMod installed for the first time.
+- Players can select entities targeted by the crosshair with entity selector `@t`.

 ## Notice

 - The mod is still in development, some feature is not available or buggy, please tell me if you find something working not properly.
 - Dedicated servers are not supported well currently and there are many unsolved bugs related to the connection between the server and the client, so only use the mod in single-player mode or the host client of a LAN server.
 - Some commands like /explode ~ ~ ~ 2147483647 true can freeze the server, be careful.
-- The mod is not intended to be used in survival saves, as it may break vanilla mechanisms or enable the players to cheat accidentally, especially when some options are modified.
+- The Mod is not intended to be used in survival saves, as it may break vanilla mechanisms or enable the players to cheat accidentally, especially when some options are modified.
 To ensure this, the option `hideSurvivalSaves` could be enabled.
+- To minimumize potential impact on the game and make the usage of this mod as convenient as possible, almost no measures are taken to check if any operation can cause server crashes or any other serious impacts,  so using the Mod only on singleplayer mode or servers played by trusted players.

 ## About

 Initially, I started this mod in Feb 2021 to do some research on the motion of entities, thus the HUDs, bounding box renderer, tool items and command `/entityfield` were the earliest features of this mod.
-Later, more features were introduced gradually if they were needed.
+Later, more features were introduced gradually when needed.

 After April 2022, I speeded up the development of the mod, more features were added while many previously added ones were completely refactored.
 By 2023/08/20, 28 commands, 70 options (or rules) and 9 renderers had been available.